WanManNe1/Password-Cracker/README.md

 ## USAGE
 1. Clone this repo.
-2. In the project root directory:
+2. In the project root directory, run:
-    1. Run `python -m venv venv` to create a Python virtual environment.
+    1. `python -m venv venv` to create a Python virtual environment.
-    2. Run `pip install -r requirements.txt` to install project dependency packages.
+    2. `pip install -r requirements.txt` to install project dependency packages.
-    3. Run `python gen_argon2_passwd_file.py` and follow prompts or press ENTER for defaults to generate a sample password test file.
+    3. `python gen_argon2_passwd_file.py` and follow prompts or press ENTER for defaults to generate a sample password test file.
-    4. Run `python main.py` and follow prompts or press ENTER for defaults to find your user's password.
+    4. `python main.py` and follow prompts or press ENTER for defaults to find your user's password.

 ## SAMPLE TEST RESULTS
 ### Password Length 1